Master of Computer

 - You may include the names and email addresses of up to three individuals who will serve as references.
 They will receive an email with a link to upload a reference letter.
 Please note that including references is optional.

-- A statement of purpose must be submitted via the MyStatus site as a "Miscellaneous Admissions Document."
+- A statement of purpose must be submitted via the MyStatus site as a "Statement of Purpose" document.
 Candidates should limit their submission to two pages describing their reasons for pursuing graduate study, academic and professional interests and goals.
 It may also include events/experiences that prepared you for CS graduate study.

-- The CV/resume will be uploaded as a “Miscellaneous Admissions Document”.
+- The CV/resume will be uploaded as a "CV or Resume" document.
 Within 48 hours of the submission of your application you will be able to upload your CV.

 - Pay Application Fee.
 Your application is not complete until the fee is paid.